AlecAivazis/graphql-over-kafka/docs/source/intro/connecting_services.rst

 - you implemented 80% of the service in Part 1, it just handles the other CRUD actions for you.

-Before we add another model, let's rename the ``server.py`` file from part 1 to ``recipes.py`` and create a new file called ``ingredients.py`` in our directory.
+Before we add another model service, let's rename the ``server.py`` file from part 1 to ``recipes.py`` and create a new file called ``ingredients.py`` in our directory.
 Inside of this file, paste the following code:

 .. code-block:: python